shamim1258/Shamim/Technology/AWS/EC2.md

 # Create EC2 Instance :

-1. Goto EC2 Dashboard and click on Launch Instance.
+-  Goto EC2 Dashboard and click on Launch Instance.
-2. Enter the new intance name <NewEC2>.
+-  Enter the new intance name <NewEC2>.
-3. Select the Operating System - Amazon Linux.
+-  Select the Operating System - Amazon Linux.
-4. Create **Key Pair** and download the private key.
+-  Create **Key Pair** and download the private key.
+-  Select or create security groups.
+  -  Verify Network Setting
+   -  VPC
+   -  Subnet
+   -  Select IAM Role or create new.